Child arrangements and help from Mckenzie friend 30 years of experience

 Who decides where the child spends their time

-Parents should try and decide arrangements between themselves in the first instance.
+Parents should try to decide arrangements between themselves in the first instance.
 If this is not possible, the court will make the decision if asked to.

 Who decides the best interests of the child, on what grounds